ehxewri/AI-TMP/README.md

-# franks readme file
+# Frank's readme file

-not sure. di i need a file before a branch? i dont think so.
+not sure. do i need a file before a branch? i dont think so. turns on if you have no files in the main after creating a repo you can not create a branch